 OK, you’ve got my attention.
 I’m the biggest recovering hypochondriac you’ll ever meet and this is a buzz word for me.
 But I’ve learned through my worldly studies to research credible sources before concluding anything (and to not check Web MD constantly either).
 So that’s what I did when I saw this hot little word.
 According to the FDA website (I hear these guys know what they are talking about, just sayin’):

-- At this time, FDA does not have evidence that triclosan added to antibacterial soaps and body washes provides extra health benefits over soap and water.
+Other studies in bacteria have raised the possibility that triclosan contributes to making bacteria resistant to antibiotics.
+FDA does not have sufficient safety evidence to recommend changing consumer use of products that contain triclosan at this time.
+At this time, FDA does not have evidence that triclosan added to antibacterial soaps and body washes provides extra health benefits over soap and water.
 Consumers concerned about using hand and body soaps with triclosan should wash with regular soap and water

 So on one hand, Triclosan could be a known contributor to creating resistance to antibiotics but on the other hand, there is no solid proof that it works any better than soap or water.
-I have allergies to a couple antibiotics already, so for me, I feel it makes sense to keep away from Triclosan.
+I have allergies to a couple of antibiotics already, so for me, I feel it makes sense to keep away from Triclosan.
 That doesn’t mean everyone has to, you just have to make an informed decision.

-That concludes my research, rant and recipe for home made hand sanitizer.
+That concludes my research, rant, and recipe for homemade hand sanitizer.
 Enjoy!